rylincoln/developer.fulcrumapp.com/_data-event-examples/phone-number-validation.md

     return m = n.join(''), o = a.length % 3, (o ? m.slice(0, o - 3) : m) + '==='.slice(o || 3);
 }

+//verify_with_twilio is a hyperlink field.
+You may want to consider using regex validation for phone_number in a text field but a numeric field works too.
 ON('click', 'verify_with_twilio', function(event) {
     url = 'https://lookups.twilio.com/v1/PhoneNumbers/' + $phone_number + '?Type=carrier&Type=caller-name';